cedalo/streamsheets-documentation/docs/_sources/functions/events/events.rst.txt

 EVENTS
 ------

-Assign a function, that will be executed, if an event occurs on the object The event handling is only active, if the process is running.
-The events to be handles and the resulting action are defined by using a set of functions provided to handle events as described below.
+Assign a function, that will be executed, if a selected event occurs on the object/shape.
+Add the EVENTS() function to a shape in the "Events" parameter.

 **Syntax**